 1. AI, IoT & Cloud Technology Continues to Trend

 As companies continue to build out their supply chain strategies, industry experts expect to work out further investment in advanced technology solutions to enhance supply chain performance, risks, and events.
-The next generation of supply chains also will be supported by advanced technologies including computing & Machine Learning (AI/ML), the Internet of Things (IoT), robot process automation (RPA), and Augmented Reality (AR).
+The next generation of supply chain trends will also be supported by advanced technologies including computing & Machine Learning (AI/ML), the Internet of Things (IoT), robot process automation (RPA), and Augmented Reality (AR).
 In near future, companies will find new technological ways for supporting end-to-end supply chain management, execution, predictive analysis, and data analysis.
 The AI/ML, IoT, AR, and cloud platforms are expected to assist identify patterns, errors and proper supply chain data issues in real-time.

 2. Advanced Analytics and Automation to Be Preferred